EnragedAntelope/youtube-screenshot-extractor/README.md

   - Scene detection is the most time-consuming method but can provide excellent results for videos with distinct scene changes.

 - **Quality Threshold**:
-  - The default quality threshold (50.0) may be too high for some YouTube videos.
+  - The default quality threshold (30.0) is set to work well with most YouTube videos.
-  - For lower quality videos, try reducing the quality threshold (e.g., --quality 30 or lower).
+  - For lower quality videos, you may need to reduce the quality threshold further (e.g., --quality 20 or even down to the 10-12 range).
+  - Frames with quality scores above the set threshold will be kept.
   - Experiment with different values to find the best balance between quantity and quality of extracted frames.

 - **Output**: